rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 ## Motivation

 Rust is beginning to pick up momentum in a variety of spaces traditionally deemed "higher level."
-This includes fields like app, game, and web development as well as data science and and scientific computing.
+This includes fields like app, game, and web development as well as data science and scientific computing.
 Rust's inherent low-level nature lends itself as a solid foundation for these fields in the form of frameworks and libraries.

-However, Rust today isn't a great choice for the consumption of these libraries - many projects expose bindings for languages like Python and JavaScript.
+However, Rust today isn't a great choice for the consumption of these libraries - many projects instead choose to expose bindings for languages like Python and JavaScript.
 The motivation of this project goal is to make Rust a better choice for higher level programming subfields by identifying and remedying language papercuts with minimally invasive language changes.

 ### The status quo